 Additionally, if your newsletters are really interesting, they are more likely to be forwarded to other people, who may then end up joining your list and becoming potential customers too.

 A great way to send out valuable content is via autoresponders — a series of marketing emails that your subscribers automatically receive after signing up to your mailing list.

 And that’s it — our top tips on how to grow your email list!

-If you’d like to get more digital marketing advice from Style Factory, don’t forget to subscribe to our mailing list (see form below) or follow us on our YouTube channel.
+If you’d like to get more digital marketing advice from Style Factory, don’t forget to grab our free business growth kit (see form below!) or follow us on our YouTube channel.

 And, if you have any questions about email marketing campaigns, do leave them in the comments section.
 We read them all and will do our best to help.